struphy-hub/struphy/doc/sections/quickstart.rst

     struphy units VlasovMaxwell -i test.yml

-Please refer to `Tutorial 1 - Run Struphy main file in a notebook <file:///home/spossann/git_repos/struphy/doc/_build/html/sections/tutorials.html>`_ for more information on the units used in Struphy.
+Please refer to :ref:`Tutorial 1 - Run Struphy main file in a notebook <tutorials>` for more information on the units used in Struphy.
 For completeness, let us post-process the data of the second run::